 Now I know why every flute is so special to NAF artists.
 In songbooks you might find a notation of the type of flute used for the song (e.g., "Spanish Cedar Left-Handed F#").
 At concerts, the player might identify not only the kind of wood but also the maker and even say something more about it.
 Even a year ago, I didn't fully appreciate this practice, but now I understand.
 Much like pianos, every flute feels, plays, and sounds different.
 You become intimately familiar with its strengths and quirks, and you also develop a relationship with the maker.
 Each flute is unique to the owner by virtue of this combination, so it's only natural to want to talk about it with people who share your passion.

-I think my name was "Day Owl" and my dad's was "Night Owl," but given my habits, I don't think he'd mind if I appropriated his name for my own use), woodburning and then wearing our nametags around our necks, going to meetings and earning feathers for our headbands, learning animal tracks and Indian symbols.
+I must be part Native American.
+When my brother and I were kids, we were in the YMCA Indian Guides with our dad.
+I absolutely loved it: choosing an Indian name (I think my name was "Day Owl" and my dad's was "Night Owl," but given my habits, I don't think he'd mind if I appropriated his name for my own use), woodburning and then wearing our nametags around our necks, going to meetings and earning feathers for our headbands, learning animal tracks and Indian symbols.
 Far from being corny, it taught me respect for Native Americans.
 Years later, when I started sending Christmas cards, I would send only Leanin' Tree cards, which depicted scenes of cowboys around campfires, birds and squirrels gathering around pine trees, and Indians on horseback, looking up to the sky.
 The only ones I was attracted to were those showing reverential scenes of Native Americans connecting with the Great Spirit.
 At my church today, we pray the Lord's Prayer in its many versions from around the world, and I always want to use the Native American version.
 And for the past two years I have been in love with the NAF.
 I already know which flute I am going to buy at next year's festival, and I'm working on a plan to take a Woodsounds flute home with me someday.
 Beyond that: a rattle, a drum, a looper, microphone, and amplifier?

 I don't know why it speaks to me so strongly, but its voice touches me in a deep part of my being seldom accessed any other way.
 This isn't surprising, given its application in various medical and behavioral therapies.
 Maybe it really is in my blood; its sound is very close to that of the shakuhachi, or Japanese bamboo flute, which is pentatonic like some NAFs and shares some of its construction characteristics and playing techniques.
 Whatever the reason, I can't stop thinking about moving to the Southwest, buying an adobe house, and sitting out at night under the stars, playing my flutes to the accompaniment of a crackling fire in the chiminea and coyotes howling in the distance.

 In my first year of playing, I was just learning, listening, and trying to understand.
 Then at my first flute festival, I was awed by Hawk Henries' transcendent, meditative playing.
 I was electrified by Ron Warren's innovative music and moved by his collaborations with voice and cello.
 My mind was opened to the unlimited possibilities of NAF playing, and I was inspired to play more and learn as much as I could.
-And now, after another year, having played many flutes and met their makers and having had the honor of hearing Carlos Nakai play live, I am firmly in the grip of
+And now, after another year, having played many flutes and met their makers and having had the honor of hearing Carlos Nakai play live, I am firmly in the grip of this beautiful instrument.

 At the end of his concert, Mr. Nakai said, "Let the journey begin."
 Mine has.